-- 98. The preceding paragraphs are incorporated herein. - 99.
+- 88. The preceding paragraphs are incorporated herein. - 89.
 In SWANCC, the Supreme Court not only recognized that federal regulation of small water bodies would impinge on the power of the States to regulate local land and water use, the Court also recognized that such regulation may exceed the scope of the commerce power as limited by that Court's decisions in United States v.
 Lopez, 514 U.S. 549 (1995), and United States v.
 Morrison, 529 U.S. 598 (2000).
 SWANCC, 531 U.S. at 173.
-The Supreme Court raised similar concerns in Rapanos over the Army's broad interpretation of tributaries and adjacent wetlands.
+The Supreme Court raised similar concerns in Rapanos over the Corps' broad interpretation of tributaries and adjacent wetlands.
 "Likewise, just as we noted in SWANCC, the Corps' interpretation stretches the outer limits of Congress's commerce power."
 Rapanos, 547 U.S. at 738 (Scalia, J., for the plurality).
-But here, the 2015 Navigable Waters Definition goes even further than the interpretation of "navigable waters" advanced in those cases.
+But here, the 2015 Navigable Waters Definition goes even further than the interpretation of "waters of the United States" advanced in those cases. - 90.
+Therefore, the 2015 Navigable Waters Definition is contrary to law, in violation of the Administrative Procedure Act.
+See 5 U.S.C. § 706(2).